The Lady Pays Off

-The Lady Pays Off is a 1951 American romantic comedy film starring Linda Darnell, Stephen McNally and Gigi Perreau, and directed by Douglas Sirk.
-A teacher finds herself with a large gambling debt that she has to pay off in an unusual way.
+The Lady Pays Off is a 1951 American romantic comedy film directed by Douglas Sirk and starring Linda Darnell, Stephen McNally and Gigi Perreau.
+The plot concerns a teacher with a large gambling debt that she must pay in an unusual manner.

 Plot

-Evelyn Walsh Warren is named Teacher of the Year and her photo is on the cover of Time magazine, but she is dissatisfied with her uneventful life.
-That changes when she goes to Reno and inadvertently loses $7000 at the roulette table, mistaking $100 chips for $1 ones.
-Casino owner Matt Braddock offers her a deal: He will tear up her IOU if she finds out what is wrong with his nine-year-old daughter Diane, who is moping around, not eating and having nightmares.
-When Evelyn refuses, he suggests they cut cards for the debt.
-She gets a king, but he tops her with an ace (by cheating).
+Evelyn Walsh Warren is named the teacher of the year and her photo appears on the cover of Time magazine, but she is dissatisfied with her uneventful life.
+She travels to Reno and inadvertently loses $7000 at the roulette table, mistaking $100 chips for $1 chips.
+Casino owner Matt Braddock offers her a deal.
+He will forgive her debt if she can identify the cause of his nine-year-old daughter Diane's behavior.
+Diane seems depressed, will not eat and has been experiencing nightmares.
+When Evelyn refuses, he suggests that they cut cards for the debt.
+She draws a king but he cheats, pulling an ace.
 Defeated, she accompanies him to his home in Carmel, California.

-Frustrated at her predicament, Evelyn is initially cold to Diane, but after overhearing the child's telephone conversation with her father, Evelyn becomes ashamed of herself and quickly becomes fast friends with her young charge.
-Soon, Diane is happy, much to Matt's delight.
-In fact, she is so taken with her new private teacher that she begins maneuvering to set Evelyn up with her father.
+Frustrated with her predicament, Evelyn is initially cold to Diane, but after overhearing Diane's telephone conversation with her father, Evelyn becomes ashamed of herself and quickly becomes Diane's friend.
+Soon, Diane is happy, pleasing Matt, and she tries to play matchmaker for Evelyn and her father.

-Diane becomes frustrated when Kay Stoddard, Matt's old flame, shows up.
-Undaunted, the young girl manages to steer Kay into some poison oak to get her out of the way.
-Evelyn is hostile to Matt at first, but gradually warms to him.
-When they go out fishing on a boat, she secretly disables the motor to spend more time with him.
-Matt, however, flags down a commercial fishing boat owned by Manuel to take them aboard.
-Evelyn gets drunk on a seasickness remedy and admits to Matt that she has fallen for him; they become engaged.
+Diane becomes frustrated when Kay Stoddard, Matt's old flame, appears.
+Diane steers Kay into some poison oak to eliminate Evelyn's competition.
+Evelyn, who has been hostile to Matt, gradually warms to him.
+When they take a fishing excursion on a boat, she secretly disables the motor to spend more time with him.
+Matt hails a commercial fishing boat to take them aboard.
+Evelyn is intoxicated by a seasickness remedy and admits to Matt that she has fallen for him, and they become engaged.

-Matt sells his casino so his future wife will not be ashamed of him, but he gets a shock when Evelyn tells him that it was all an act.
-She goes home.

-There, she receives a telephone call from Marie, Matt's housekeeper.
-Diane has run away.
-Frantic, Evelyn flies to Carmel, where she and Matt blame each other.
-However, it turns out that Diane (with Marie's encouragement) was just hiding.
-The little girl gets the two to realize they really do love each other.
+Matt sells his casino so that Evelyn will not be ashamed of him, but he is shocked when Evelyn informs him that it was all an act and she returns home.
+She receives a telephone call from Matt's housekeeper Marie informing her that Diane has run away.
+Evelyn flies to Carmel, where she and Matt blame each other.
+However, encouraged by Marie, Diane had just been hiding.
+Diane causes Matt and Evelyn to realize that they really do love each other.